 The conference was organised by the Municipal Service Providers’ Association (MSPA) with assistance from the UN Joint Programme ”To Enhance Gender Equality in Georgia” funded by the Swedish International Development Cooperation Agency (SIDA).

 Speaking at the opening session, Jamie McGoldrick, UN Resident Coordinator in Georgia, said: "Women better understand every day issues.
 They can influence decisions at the municipal level and advocate for better policies that affect their communities.
 The Women Councillor’s Forum is a powerful platform which will help Georgian women to play more active role in local governance.”

-Among the key speakers at the conference were Manana Kobakhidze, the Vice-Speaker of the Parliament and the Head of the Gender Equality Council at the Parliament of Georgia; David Narmania, the Minister of Regional Development and Infrastructure; Shalva Pipia, the Acting Minister of Agriculture and Tina Khidasheli, member of the Parliament of Georgia.
+Among the key speakers at the conference were Manana Kobakhidze, the Vice-Speaker and the Head of the Gender Equality Council of the Parliament of Georgia; David Narmania, the Minister of Regional Development and Infrastructure; Shalva Pipia, the Acting Minister of Agriculture and Tina Khidasheli, member of the Parliament of Georgia.

 Maka Gvritishvili, UNDP Georgia: 551 988999 (mobile), email@example.com

 Sophie Tchitchinadze, UNDP Georgia: 599 196907 (mobile), firstname.lastname@example.org